-Foreign subsidiaries in which YPF participates have been defined as non-integrated companies as they collect cash and other monetary items, incur expenses and generate income.
-Corresponding assets and liabilities have been translated into Argentine pesos at the exchange rate prevailing as of the end of each period or year.
-Income statements have been translated using the relevant exchange rate at the date of each transaction.
-Exchange differences arising from the translation process have been included as a component of shareholder's equity in the account "Deferred Earnings", which will be maintained until the sale or complete or partial reimbursement of capital of the related investment occurs.
+Foreign subsidiaries are defined as integrated companies when carry out their operations as an extension of the parent company's operations or as non-integrated companies when they collect cash and other monetary items, incur expenses, generate income and are financed principally through their own resources.
+Assets and liabilities of non-integrated foreign subsidiaries are translated into Argentine pesos at the exchange rate prevailing as of the end of each period or year.
+Income statements are translated using the relevant exchange rate at the date of each transaction.
+Exchange differences arising from the translation process are included as a component of shareholder's equity in the account "Deferred Earnings (losses)", which are maintained until the sale or complete or partial reimbursement of capital of the related investment occurs.
+Assets, liabilities and income statements of integrated foreign subsidiaries are translated at the relevant exchange rate at the date of each transaction.
+Exchange differences arising from the translation process are credited (charged) to the income statement in the account "Gains on assets - Exchange differences".